Overview of Data Loading¶

 Snowflake natively supports semi-structured data, which means semi-structured data can be loaded into relational tables without requiring the definition of a schema in advance.
 Snowflake supports loading semi-structured data directly into columns of type VARIANT (see Semi-structured Data Types for more details).

-Currently supported semi-structured data formats include JSON, Avro, and XML:
+Currently supported semi-structured data formats include JSON, Avro, ORC, Parquet, or XML:

-- For JSON and Avro data, each top-level, complete object is loaded as a separate row in the table.
-Each object can contain new line characters and spaces as long as the object is valid JSON.
+- For JSON, Avro, ORC, and Parquet data, each top-level, complete object is loaded as a separate row in the table.
+Each object can contain new line characters and spaces as long as the object is valid.

 - For XML data, each top-level element is loaded as a separate row in the table.
 An element is identified by a start and close tag of the same name.